 Our continued success depends, in part, upon our ability to: (1) successfully maintain and upgrade the capability of our technology systems; (2) address the needs of our clients by using technology to provide products and services that satisfy their demands; and (3) retain skilled information technology employees.
 Failure of our technology systems, which could result from events beyond our control, or an inability to effectively upgrade those systems or implement new technology-driven products or services, could result in financial losses, liability to clients, violations of applicable privacy and other applicable laws, and regulatory sanctions.

-Security breaches of our technology systems, or those of our clients or other third-party vendors we rely on, could subject us to significant liability and harm our reputation.
+Any cyber-attack or other security breach of our technology systems, or those of our clients or other third-party vendors we rely on, could subject us to significant liability and harm our reputation.